rbowen/presentations/talking-to-management/slides.md

 * Open source, as you already know, is part culture, part religion, part science, part law, and part ego, with a lot of language, timezone, and network latency thrown in.
-* Nothing in this presentation should be construed as a promise
+* Nothing in this presentation should be construed as a promise of success

 ---